aurora

 1 Star

-Artic Cruise Fantastic 1 , NSW, Australia, Jun 2024
+Arctic Cruise Fantastic 1 Arctic Golden Autumn & Northern Lights , NSW, Australia, Jun 2024

 Aurora Expeditions were wonderful.
 Excellent Expedition Team who were very knowledgeable.
 Loved the kayaking.
-Would recommend an Artic cruise.
+Would recommend an Arctic cruise.
 Staff on board very willing to help you.
 Cabins a good size.
 Good choice of food.

-The Aurora Expedition Experience
+The Aurora Expeditions Experience

 Choose to travel with Aurora Expeditions on your next adventure!